vgvg/design-system/packages/docs-site/src/library/pages/components/popover.md

 # Overview

 A popover is a self-contained modal or dialogue that appears in context next to a trigger element.
-It contains more content that a tooltip, but is directly related to a trigger element in the same way as a tooltip.
+It contains more content than a tooltip, but is directly related to a trigger element in the same way as a tooltip.

 ## Usage